ballerina-platform/module-ballerinax-salesforce/sfdc37/Package.md

 # Package Overview

 The Salesforce connector allows you to perform CRUD operations for SObjects, query using SOQL, search using SOSL, and describe SObjects and organizational data through the Salesforce REST API.
-It handles OAuth 2.0 authentication
+It handles OAuth 2.0 authentication.

 **SObject Operations**